 Dog Driven by Terry Lynn Johnson

 A story about finding your strength even if it looks like a weakness…McKenna enters a long dog sled race in order to bring awareness to her sister’s degenerative eye disease.
-Which McKenna can tell she has, too.
-Her eyesight is worse and worse.
-She just doesn’t want to tell her parents and be treated differently.
-During the race, she relies on her lead dog to guide the sled.
-Another racer, a boy with a blind dog, shows her that his dog is a powerful leader.
-He quickly notices that’s McKenna can’t see either.
-The challenges of the race and her new friendship help McKenna realize that just like Zesty the blind dog, she is not disabled and that her differences make her better.
+But McKenna knows she has it, too and doesn’t tell anyone.
+During the race, she relies on her lead dog to be her eyes.
+Another racer, a boy with a blind dog, shows her that his blind dog Zesty is a powerful leader.
+The challenges of the race and her new friendship help McKenna realize that just like Zesty, her differences can make her better.

 El Deafo by Cece Bell and David Lasky

 In this multiple award-winning graphic novel, Cece Bell shares the story of growing up with a hearing impairment, using a very bulky hearing aid, and finding her place in the world.
 Funny and moving, this is a beautiful coming-of-age story of courage and determination.

 The Chance to Fly by Ali Stroker and Stacy Davidowitz

 REALISTIC / COMING OF AGE / PHYSICAL DIFFERENCES